 Agnieszka: I hope so!
 GDCC offers language courses for free to employees, and I am currently learning Dutch.
 I still have to learn a lot, but since this job offers me a lot and it is very easy to combine with my Master, I hope to stay here until I finish my studies.
 They also organize company events for employees like the Friendly Fridays at Breakaway bar.
 It is the best moment to socialize and meet other colleagues.
 I met my best friend at GDCC!

 Are you looking for a side job, an international team and a flexible schedule?
 Then this might be just the perfect cut for you!
 As many other students, you might have your first side job when you start college, so why not make the most out of your time?
-Make sure to check out their webpage for more information on the company and the hiring procedure.
+Explore their open jobs today.

 Here's a sneak peek of what it looks like to work at GDCC.